Falconer Children’s Home

 The Falconer Trust

 The Falconer Trust was formed in 1980 by Henry and Irene Webb, and its primary aim is to support the work of Lilias Falconer and the Children’s home that she started in 1949 in Kabulamema, Northern Rhodesia, now Zambia.
 Henry and Rene both passed away in 2010 and the Director of the Trust is now their son Ken.
 The trust has a warehouse and office in Norfolk, from where all of the donated goods are stored and dispatched.
-In May 2014 Neil Starling became the Manager of the Falconer Trust, taking over much of the day-to-day running of the charity.
+In May 2014 Neil Starling became the Manager of the Falconer Trust, taking over the day-to-day running of the charity.

 The Falconer Children’s Home